inspektor-gadget/Contribfest-KubeCon-Europe2025/labs/build-your-first-gadget/README.md

 	if (gadget_should_discard_data_current())
 		return 0;
 ```
-If you remember we needed to create a container to generate some events in our gadget.
-But an eBPF program attached to a syscall can see every syscall invocation on the host.
+An eBPF program attached to a syscall can see every syscall invocation on the host.
 Most of the time you don't want that, especially in the Kubernetes scenario.
 The function `gadget_should_discard_data_current` helps us to achieve that and provides premade filtering logic.
-For example, we can already run our gadget and trace only events for a container named `nginx-40` by running `sudo ig run open --verify-image=false  --fields +timestamp -c your_container_name`
+For example, we can already run our gadget and trace only events for a container named `nginx-40` by running `sudo ig run open --verify-image=false  --fields +timestamp -c nginx-40`

 ```C
 	event = gadget_reserve_buf(&events, sizeof(*event));